chxadr/edgeai-orangepi/README.md

 ### Time Synchronization

-System clock need to be synchronized for the Orange Pi to access the Internet, for example to perform updates.
+System clock need to be synchronized for the Orange Pi to access the Internet.

 ```
 $ sudo systemctl enable chrony